LukeHackett/aws-certificated-security-speciality-study-notes/chapter-03/README.md

 Like IAM *permissions boundaries*, SCPs do not grant any permissions by themselves - users cannot perform any actions that the applied SCPs do not allow.
 The SCP boundaries always take precedence over the permissions defined through identity and resource-based policies.

-It is important to note that in member accounts of an AWS Organisation, the root user is also affected by SCP boundaries
+It is important to note that in member accounts of an AWS Organisation, the root user is also affected by SCP boundaries.
+SCP policies cannot be applied to the management account otherwise you would be locked out of the organisation.

+*Note: the `aws:PrincipalOrgID` can be used on IAM Conditions to validates if the principal accessing the resource belongs to an account in your organisation.*

 ### AWS Single Sign-On